-The Battle of Britain took place during World War II between Britain’s Royal Air Force (RAF) and the Luftwaffe, Nazi Germany’s air force.
+The Battle of Britain in World War II was between Britain’s Royal Air Force (RAF) and the Luftwaffe, Nazi Germany’s air force, and was the first battle in history fought solely in the air.
 From July 10 through October 31, 1940, pilots and support crews on both sides took to the skies and battled for control of airspace over Great Britain, Germany and the English Channel.
-It was the first battle in history fought solely in the air.
 The powerful, combat-experienced Luftwaffe hoped to conquer Britain easily, but the RAF proved a formidable enemy.

 Herman Göring and the Luftwaffe

 After World War I, the Treaty of Versailles forbade Germany to have an air force.
 With the help of the Soviet Union, however, Germany secretly defied the treaty and trained air force pilots and support staff on combat planes.